Healthcare Providers Alert

 What is the effect of this law on the role of the Emergency Department healthcare provider?

-- The law now requires healthcare facilities providing treatment to victims/survivors of a sexual offense to offer appropriate HIV post-exposure treatment when it has been determined, in accordance with NYS Department of Health guidelines, that a significant exposure to HIV has occurred.
-Refer to PEP for Non-Occupational Exposure to HIV Guideline for guidance on determining whether a significant exposure has occurred.
+2. The law now requires healthcare facilities providing treatment to victims/survivors of a sexual offense to offer appropriate HIV post-exposure treatment when it has been determined, in accordance with New York State Department of Health guidelines, that a significant exposure to HIV has occurred.
+Refer to PEP to Prevent HIV Infection Guideline for guidance on determining whether a significant exposure has occurred.

 What is the effect of this law on the role of the healthcare provider providing follow-up care for the victim/survivor?

-- If the defendant is tested for HIV within 30 days of the assault, the results may influence the decision to continue post-exposure prophylaxis.
-The NYSDOH AIDS Institute has issued guidance as to the type of HIV-related test that should be ordered, when follow-up testing is needed, and when discontinuing PEP may be possible.
-This guidance is entitled Medical and Psychological Benefit Guidance for Defendant Testing.
+1. If the defendant is tested for HIV within 30 days of the assault, the results may influence the decision to continue post-exposure prophylaxis.
+The New York State Department of Health AIDS Institute has issued guidance as to the type of HIV-related test that should be ordered, when follow-up testing is needed, and when discontinuing PEP may be possible.
+This guidance is entitled Guidance for HIV Testing of Sexual Assault Defendants.